-The Company has only one class of shares, Ordinary Shares with a par value of $\pounds$ 0.06 per share.
+The Company has only one class of shares, Ordinary Shares with a par value of $\notin 0.06$ per share.
 All such Ordinary Shares rank equally with respect to voting, payment of dividends and on any winding-up of the Company.
-Any dividend, interest or other sum payable to a shareholder that remains unclaimed for one year after having been declared may be invested by the directors for the benefit of the Company until claimed.
-If the directors so resolve, any dividend which has remained unclaimed for 12 years from the date of its declaration shall be forfeited and cease to remain owing by the Company.
-In the event of the Company being wound up, if the assets available for distribution among the Members shall be more than sufficient to repay the whole of the share capital paid up or credited as paid up at the commencement of the winding up, the excess shall be distributed among the Members in proportion to the capital at the commencement of the winding up paid up or credited as paid up on the said Ordinary Shares held by them respectively.
+Any dividend, interest or other sum payable to a shareholder that remains unclaimed for one year after having been declared may be invested by the Directors for the benefit of the Company until claimed.
+If the Directors so resolve, any dividend which has remained unclaimed for 12 years from the date of its declaration shall be forfeited and cease to remain owing by the Company.
+In the event of the Company being wound up, if the assets available for distribution among the Members shall be more than sufficient to repay the whole of the share capital paid up or credited as paid up at the commencement of the winding up paid up or credited as paid up on the said Ordinary Shares held by them respectively.
 An Ordinary Share shall be deemed to be a redeemable share in certain circumstances.
 The liability of shareholders to invest additional capital is limited to the amounts remaining unpaid on the shares held by them.